cswartzvi/hamilton/decorators.md

 Note that `@parametrized` is deprecated, and we intend for you to use `@parameterize_vales`.
 We're consolidating to make the parameterization decorators more consistent!
-You have plenty of time to migrate, we wont make this a hard change until we have a Hamilton 2.0.0 to release.
+You have plenty of time to migrate, we wont make this a hard change until we have a Apache Hamilton 2.0.0 to release.

 ## @parameterize_sources (replacing @parameterized_inputs)